Indoor Air Pollution

 - Due to the increase in daily temperatures, the vapor in the fuel expands and leaks from the vehicle if the evaporative controls on the vehicle are not working properly.
 Evaporation for daily temperature changes occur each day for all vehicles with gasoline fuel in the tank, even when stationary.

-- Evaporation from the fuel delivery system when a hot engine is turned off and the vehicle is stationary.
+- Evaporation from the fuel delivery system takes place when a hot engine is turned off and the vehicle is stationary.
 The vapors arise as the heat from the engine and hot exhaust reach the fuel system where fuel is no longer flowing.
 Older vehicles with carburetors (carburetor float bowls) contribute significantly to evaporated gasoline vapors.

 Pressure imbalances in houses suck garage vapors (which can include evaporated gasoline vapors) into living spaces through cracks in furnaces, duct work, the garage ceilings and walls, and doors leading into the home.
 People in the building sciences world call it the ''stack effect.''